All Episodes

 I was wrong.

-I'm gonna go back.
+I'm going to go back.

 He didn't do any of that.

-Because remember now, Gowdy's purpose here.
+Because remember, Gowdy's purpose here.

 Don't think that's what this is about.

-This is for people to get on the record with what really happened and to try to explain how Comey was wrong in their opinion.
+This is for people to get on the record what really happened and to try to explain how Comey was wrong in their opinion.

-And that's that's what Gowdy laid out here.
+And that's what Gowdy laid out here.

-And then he went on to say, after all this, that to him, this is not any evidence of clear carelessness.
+And then he went on to say, after all this, that to him, this is not any evidence of carelessness.

 She wasn't careless or negligent whatsoever.